 C. Returning Boats

-A boat returning to start properly shall keep clear of the boats started until on the pre-start side.
-Under a General Recall, engines may be used up to the preparatory signal.
+A boat returning to start properly shall keep clear of the boats started until on the pre-start side of the starting line.
+Under a General Recall, engines may be used until the preparatory signal.

 16. Classes